redox-os/tfs/README.md

 - **COW semantics**: The idea that no pages are mutated directly, but rather a new page is allocated, which the content is written to, and the old page is thrown away.
 - **Checksum**: A small number checking the integrity of the data.
 - **Atomicity**: The idea that the file system should never enter an inconsistent (invalid) state naturally (i.e. not hardware faults).
+- **wqueue**: Certain drivers cannot be entirely atomic and hence use write queues to back them up.
+Especially for post-cache drivers this is common.

 ## Disk drivers